Egor1586/Sea_battle/README.md

 - [BACK](#different-information)
 # Technologies and languages we used
-1. >Python - We used Python and Django for rapid development of web applications.
+1. >Python - We used Python for rapid development of our game.
-2. >Figma - We used Figma for creating the design of our website.
+2. >Figma - We used Figma for creating the design of our game.

 - [BACK](#different-information)